Rerooting multi-type branching trees: the infinite spine case: Introduction

 \section{Introduction}

-The study of multi-type branching processes has received growing attention in recent literature, see~\cite{MR2469338,MR3254703,MR3476213, Deraphelis2017,MR3803914, MR3769811, vatutin_wachtel_2018,AHL_2018__1__149_0}.
+The study of multi-type branching processes has received growing attention in recent literature, see~\cite{MR2469338,MR3254703,MR3476213,Deraphelis2017,MR3803914,MR3769811,vatutin_wachtel_2018,AHL_2018__1__149_0}.
 The reducible case received particular attention in the line of research by by~\cite{MR1601709,MR3254703,MR3431699,MR3488785,MR3568763,MR3646473,MR3860005}.
+Multi-type Galton--Watson trees are also related to numerous examples of random graphs and discrete structures, see~\cite{MR2509622,2017arXiv170408714R,StEJC2018,2019arXiv190610355S,quenched}.\footnote{The results of \cite{quenched} were initially part of the present work.
+The paper was split during the review process following a referee's recommendation.}

 In the present work, we prove concentration inequalities for the number of extended fringe subtrees for conditioned multi-type Galton--Watson trees, see Lemma~\ref{le:multfringe}.
 This allows us to establish local convergence for conditioned multi-type Galton--Watson trees rerooted at a random location under general assumptions, see Theorems~\ref{te:convfringe},~\ref{te:convfringe2}, and~\ref{te:convfringe3}.
-The limit objects are multi-type generalization of Aldous' invariant random sin-tree, and hence generalize similar objects for monotype trees, see \cite{MR1102319}, \cite{MR2908619}, \cite{rerootedstufler2019}.
+The limit objects are multi-type generalization of Aldous' invariant random sin-tree, and hence generalize similar objects for monotype trees, see \cite{MR1102319,MR2908619,rerootedstufler2019}.
 Such trees consist of a root-vertex with an infinite line of ancestors, called the spine, from which further random trees branch off.
 Depending on the branching mechanism, certain types recur infinitely often along the spine, and others do not.
-We apply our results to the following four settings: \begin{enumerate} \item Sesqui-type trees, whose offspring distribution is critical and has finite variance, conditioned having a total number $n$ of vertices, regardless of their type.
-See Theorem~\ref{te:daone}. \item Reducible multi-type Galton--Watson trees conditioned on having $n$ vertices.
-See Theorem~\ref{te:transferred}. \item Irreducible regular critical multi-type Galton--Watson trees conditioned on the event that a fixed linear combination of the sub-populations by type equals $n$.
-See Theorem~\ref{te:datwo}. \item Irreducible critical multi-type Galton--Watson trees conditioned on having a vector $\bm{k}(n) \in \ndN_0^d$ as total population by types.
-See Theorem~\ref{te:dathree}. \end{enumerate}